WhatsApp/erlfmt/README.md

 **Only top-level expression are supported.**
 Nested expressions are not supported, for example expressions inside functions.

+You can also add a comment to `%%% % @noformat` at the top of your file to opt that file out of formatting.
+It is also possible to use `%%% % @format` comments at the top of your files with the `--require-pragma` flag to only format opted in files.

 ## Join the erlfmt community

 To learn more about erlfmt internals, please explore the `doc/` directory